-The 'Crazy Rich Asians' Ratings Are Even Higher Than You'd Expect Them To Be
+The Ratings For 'Crazy Rich Asians' Are Even Higher Than You'd Expect Them To Be

 The "Romantic Comedy" was a long staple of the movie landscape.
 But somewhere in the mid-aughts, the popularity of this format of female-centric meet-cute stories suddenly fell out of fashion and fell hard.
 It's been over a decade since the genre had a major release at the box office, but 2018 seems to be the year rom-coms are on a comeback.
 The latest offering, Crazy Rich Asians, isn't just a romantic comedy, but one that celebrates diversity on-screen, while bringing to life a New York Times bestseller.
 And the Crazy Rich Asians ratings are crazy off-the-charts to match.